All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What happens to my mindset if I stop GLP-1 therapy?

 This is an area of active research and clinical discussion.
 When GLP-1 therapy is discontinued, appetite and food noise often return to pre-medication levels, which can be psychologically jarring after months or years of reduced drive to eat.
-Experts emphasize the importance of having robust behavioral strategies and support systems in place before discontinuation.
+Experts emphasize the importance of having strong behavioral strategies and support systems in place before discontinuation.
 If stopping medication is being considered, it should be done gradually and under medical supervision with a clear maintenance plan.

 Get Expert-Guided GLP-1 Care at FormBlends